oliviergf/mineSweep/README.md

 A recruit must be:

 - able to flag locations as suspected bomb sites.
+(25pts)
 - able to set the level of difficulty.
+(25pts)

 The game must:

 - be able to expand the clicked location to make sure all unrevealed locations are surrounded by numbers.
+(50pts)
 - Automatically flag all locations once there are as many unrevealed locations as there are bombs.
+(25pts)
 - Show the classic smiley at the top of the window.
+(25pts)
+- Make a noise when a bomb explodes.
+(25pts)

 ### IT Requirements